Nigel Lockyer: Fermilab

-Fermilab is a U.S hub for research into the Higgs boson and other high energy phenomena and is making major upgrades of the Compact Muon Solenoid (CMS) detector—one of two large detectors located at the Large Hadron Collider (LHC) at CERN in Europe.
+Fermilab is a U.S. hub for research into the Higgs boson and other high energy phenomena and is making major upgrades of the Compact Muon Solenoid (CMS) detector—one of two large detectors located at the Large Hadron Collider (LHC) at CERN in Europe.

 Fermilab is involved in cosmic research through the Dark Energy Survey, which includes over 120 scientists from 23 institutions in the United States, Spain, United Kingdom, Brazil, and Germany.
 The project relies on a Dark Energy camera, a high-resolution camera built at Fermilab for a telescope in Chile that will look for evidence of dark energy that is responsible for the expansion of the universe.
 In March 2015, a team of researchers using data collected during the first year of the survey discovered a rare dwarf satellite galaxy orbiting the Milky Way.

 In the fields of astrophysics and particle physics, the nature of Dark Matter is important, and Fermilab is engaged in several generation one dark matter searches, including DAMIC, SuperCDMS, PICO, and Darkside50.

 A new state-of-the-art facility being built at Fermilab, the Illinois Accelerator Research Center, or IARC, will provide resources for accelerator industrialization.
 The facility will allow not only scientists and engineers from Fermilab, but those from Argonne National Laboratory and Illinois universities to collaborate with partners from industry to develop breakthroughs in accelerator technology and new applications in energy and environment, medicine, industry, national security and discovery science.

 Awards and honors

-Lockyer is a fellow of the American Physical Society and is well known in the physics community for his work on the particle known as the bottom quark.
+Lockyer is a fellow of the American Physical Society.
 In 2006, Lockyer was awarded the American Physical Society's W.K.H.
 Panofsky Prize for having measured the abnormally long lifetime of the B quark while at SLAC's Mark-II.

 In 2014 Lockyer received the Pinnacle Achievement Bryden Award from York University for achievement in his field.
 In May 2015, Lockyer received an honorary doctoral degree from Northern Illinois University.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to science and UK-US relations.